The Founder’s Field Guide for Navigating This Crisis

 These increasingly unmooring circumstances are the ultimate test of a leader’s resilience.
 In our experience, the best safety net is the wisdom of the community and the experience of fellow entrepreneurs.
 As we’ve been helping the founders we’ve backed plot out their careful next steps over the last few weeks, we've been trying to weave together these supportive threads.
 Today, we’re ready to share that project more formally on the Review, with hopes that it will be helpful to the broader tech community.

-There’s no shortage of content out there right now on how COVID-19 is affecting startups.
+There’s no shortage of content out there right now on how -19 is affecting startups.
 But amid the explosion of writing on the pandemic and the advice we’ve all seen scattered across Twitter threads, Substack newsletters and Medium posts, we’ve found that there are still very few resources that dig deeply into the nitty-gritty “how” of leading and planning during this crisis.

 Over the past several weeks, we’ve been fielding a wide array of questions from First Round-backed founders: